 By using your muscles (with light activity), you can speed up the elimination of lactic acid buildup.

 Foam rolling immediately after workout effectively reduced DOMS.

 Making sure you are hydrated, this will help your muscles work well.

 If you are active and sweat, you should have extra water.
 Multiple studies have found that dehydration during exercise increases the chance of muscle damage and causes more muscle soreness.

-Muscle soreness is an indication that your muscles are at work.
+Soreness is an indication that your muscles are at work.
 And this can happen to anyone.
 This only means your muscles will get stronger with time.

-So give yourself some time to heal, try the methods I’ve mention before to recover faster.
-And get FITTER!!
+So give yourself some time to heal, try the methods I’ve mention before to recover faster and get FITTER!!